 This post may contain affiliate links.
 Please read our disclosure policy.

 Summer corn is one of those things I look forward to all year long.
 Like peaches, and fresh blueberries, and juicy Jersey tomatoes.
-You can only get fresh tasting, sweet and perfect corn for about two months of the year.
+You can only get fresh tasting, sweet corn for about two months of the year.
 It’s one of those bittersweet things about summer that makes you appreciate it that much more.

 How To Boil Corn on the Cob